9 Reasons NOT to Take Your Kids to SeaWorld

-With the end of the school year right around the corner, you and your family are probably planning lots of fun and exciting things to do together over summer vacation.
+You and your family probably like to plan lots of fun and exciting things to do together over summer vacation.
 One thing that you should definitely leave off your itinerary is a trip to SeaWorld.
 Here are just a few reasons why:

-Orcas in the wild have an average life expectancy of 30 to 50 years—their estimated maximum life span is 60 to 70 years for males and 80 to over 100 for females.
-Orcas who’ve died at SeaWorld have reached an average age of only 14. ?
+Orcas in nature have an average life expectancy of 30 to 50 years—their estimated maximum life span is around 60 years for males and 80 for females.
+More than 40 orcas have died at SeaWorld, many far short of their natural life expectancy.

 In captivity, all male orcas have collapsed dorsal fins as adults.
 SeaWorld claims that this condition is common and natural.
-However, it’s rarely seen in the wild.
-In a few populations, just 1 to 5% of male orcas have collapsed dorsal fins, and those have often been the result of injury.
+However, it’s rarely seen in nature.
+In a few populations, just 1% to 5% of male orcas have collapsed dorsal fins, and those have often been the result of injury.